sandcastle/gcloud-helm/README.md

 #### Example

-Without the `kubetool` some things like seting the current namespace for the current context take too much effort:
+Without the `kubetool` things like setting the namespace for the current context take too much boilerplate:

 ```sh
 KUBE_CTX="$(kubectl config current-context)"